 Open the clubface slightly for extra loft.

 On a downhill lie, lean into the slope with most of your weight forward.
 Position the ball closer to your back foot.
-Swing along the plane of the hill, keeping control steady.
-Expect a lower shot that rolls further, making it tricky near a greenside bunker or tight pin location.
+Swing along the plane of the hill and keep your motion steady.
+Expect a lower shot that rolls farther, which can be tricky near a greenside bunker or a tight pin.

 Handling a “Fried Egg” Lie

-The leading edge should dig into the sand just behind the ball, scooping it out.
-This shot usually sends the ball rolling farther than expected—plan accordingly to avoid overshooting.
+The leading edge should dig into the sand just behind the ball to scoop it out.
+This shot usually rolls out farther than expected, so plan for that to avoid overshooting.

-Facing a lip changes things drastically.
-Keep the clubface open this time and aim to hit deeper into the sand beneath the plug.
-The key is power over finesse; expect less spin and more rollout after impact.
+Facing a lip changes things.
+Keep the clubface open and aim to hit deeper into the sand beneath the plug.
+Here the priority is power over finesse; expect less spin and more rollout after impact.

 Conclusion

-Mastering bunker shots takes practice and understanding.
-With the right setup, swing, and mindset, getting out of a sand trap becomes less intimidating.
-Focus on the ball position, open your clubface, and trust your stroke.
+Consistent bunker play comes down to practice and understanding.
+With the right setup, swing, and mindset, escaping a sand trap becomes far less intimidating.
+Focus on ball position, open the clubface, and commit to the stroke.

-Each shot is a chance to improve—one step closer to shaving strokes off your game!
+Each shot is a chance to improve and take strokes off your game.

 FAQs